ArsalaanAli/Western-CS/CS3388/Assignment5/README.md

 ### Project Stucture

-- The main project is run using the Makefile in the root folder
+- The main project is run using the Makefile in the root folder, then running `./main`
-- The bonus challenge (rendering the marching in realtime) is run using the Makfile in the bonus folder
+- The bonus challenge (rendering the marching in realtime) is run using the Makfile in the bonus folder, then running `./bonus`

 ### Camera